RedHenDev/Amelie-winter-24/aww_24/README.md

 -bug correct pitch when at zero?

--project organise projects: for Amelie; for DEV; collapse VR and basic into 1 proj
+DONE -project organise projects: for Amelie; for DEV; collapse VR and basic into 1 proj
             (DEV), and think about how to maintain updated integration in modular way

 -feature collision with trees by Map()-ing their locations and widths